Skip to main content

 Distance Learning

 The Distance Learning Intercultural Counselling Practice and Processes course will offer you training on understanding different cultures, psychosocial contexts and their impact on counselling practices.
-It will enable you to develop a variety of counselling skills which can be applied in a range of interpersonal, intercultural 'helping' and consultative roles.
+It will enable you to develop a variety of counselling skills which can be applied in a range of interpersonal, intercultural, helping, and consultative roles.
 It will also expand your critical understanding of the underpinning theory and research evidence relating to what works in counselling.
 There will be a specific focus on professional areas of application related to healthcare and humanitarian sectors.
+This comprehensive intercultural counselling programme addresses the growing need for culturally competent mental health professionals in today's diverse society.

 Apply now (non credit bearing)